microsoft/BotFramework-WebChat/SPEECH.md

 ### Custom Speech

 Custom Speech is a trained model to improve recognition of words that are not in the default recognition model.
-For example, you can use it to improve accuracy when recognizing trademarks or people names.
+For example, you can use it to improve accuracy when recognizing trademarks or name of person.

 First, you will need to set up a Custom Speech project.
-Please follow [this article to create a new Custom Speech project][What is Custom Speech?].
+Please follow [this article to create a new Custom Speech project][What is Custom Speech].

 After your Custom Speech project is set up and a model is published to a deployment endpoint, in the "Deployment" tab, save the "Endpoint ID".